Seongjong of Joseon: Reign

-Since Seongjong was only 12 when he was crowned, his grandmother Grand Royal Queen Dowager Jaseong, ruled the nation along with his biological mother Queen Insu, and his aunt (and adoptive mother) Queen Dowager Inhye.
+Since Seongjong was only 12 when he was crowned, his grandmother Grand Queen Dowager Jaseong, ruled the nation along with his biological mother Queen Insu, and his aunt (and adoptive mother) Queen Dowager Inhye.
 In 1476, at the age of 19, he began to govern the country in his own name.

 After the death of his first wife in 1474, Seongjong decided to promote one of his concubines, Lady Yun, to the status of primary wife and queen.
 Lady Yun was later executed due to her attempts to poison other concubines and harm the King, and her execution would become a major reason behind the tyranny of Seongjong's successor, Yeonsangun of Joseon.

 His reign was marked by the prosperity and growth of the economy, based on the laws laid down by Taejong, Sejong, and Sejo.
 He himself was a gifted ruler.
 In 1474, the Grand Code for State Administration, started by his grandfather, was completed and put into effect.
 Seongjong also ordered revisions and improvements to the code.

 He greatly expanded the Office of Special Advisors (Hongmungwan; 홍문관, 弘文館), an advisory council to the king, which also served as royal library and research institute; he strengthened the Three Offices (Samsa; 삼사, 三司) – Office of the Inspector General (Saheonbu), Office of Censors (Saganwon) and Office of Special Advisors (Hongmungwan)– as a check and balance on the royal court.
 For the first time since Sejong the Great, Confucian scholars whose political views clashed with those of the conservative officials (members of the nobility who had helped Taejong and Sejo in their rise to power), were brought to court.
 By appointing able administrators regardless of their political views, Seongjong made his rule more effective and his policies resulted in many positive innovations, increasing his number of supporters.
 During Seongjong's reign, he also prohibited the construction of new monasteries and the ordination of new monks.